Key Takeaways

 Other Factors that must be considered

 There are other factors that must be considered and tested to qualify a material for acoustic transparency.
-Temperature, moisture and acoustic return can all affect the ranging performance of the sensor and must be verified in the application to ensure success.
+Temperature, moisture and acoustic return can all affect the ranging performance of the sensor and must be verified in the ultrasonic sensor system to ensure success.

 Temperature is important due to the fact it can change the reflection properties of a material, especially an acoustically transparent material.
 There can be very subtle changes that may result in undesired performance.
 We recommend that you test the sensor in the full temperature range it will be exposed, ensuring any undesired performance is identified and resolved prior to rolling out production units.
 Moisture is another very important factor that must be considered.
 Liquid by nature creates a solid, smooth surface that is highly reflective of sound.
 As a result, when moisture gets on the material, the material now starts to gain such attributes that result in the liquid filling the holes or gaps in the material whether that is cloth, metal, or plastic and prevent the object from being acoustically transparent.
 Our own testing of speaker grill cloth showed this to be the case.
 Once the cloth was sprayed with water, the transparent properties of the cloth disappeared.
 A final consideration is that the acoustic return of the sensor may be reduced when passing through a material.
 It is critical to verify you receive the desired detection pattern for the application with the material in front of the sensor.